broodminder/userguide/docs/en/20_quick_start_guide.md

 ### ![image](../assets/20_quick_start_guide.assets/icons/30px/004.png) 4.
 Assign devices to hives

+!!! warning "Enable Location on Android"
+    Android needs location services turned on to detect Bluetooth devices.
+    If you don’t see any devices, make sure location is enabled in your settings.

 First you need to claim the device by clicking on the green `Claim` button found in the `Devices` tab.
 This operation will associate each sensor you claim to your account .
 You will then be asked to attach the sensor to a hive.
 You can proceed or cancel and come back later via the menu `...`.